Krazete/sgmcard/README.md

 The custom gradients allow you to override the default colors specified by the tier and element options.

-You can select one of the familiar presets, or you can make your own gradient via text input or the interactive preview bar.
+You can select one of the familiar presets or you can make your own gradient by using the text input or the interactive preview bar.

-For text input, your gradient must be in the format of a list of paired values `COLOR BRIGHT%`, where `COLOR` is the color name or hex code and `BRIGHT` is the brightness value the color will be mapped to.
+For text input, your gradient must be formatted as a list of paired values `COLOR BRIGHT%`, where `COLOR` is the color name or hex code and `BRIGHT` is the brightness value onto which the color will be mapped.

 ### GIF Support